 Maybe you are seeking more space, trading in apartment living for a comfortable house, or are looking for a backyard for the kids or dog to be able to run around.
-Perhaps you’ve had your fill of the busy nature of city living and just want more quiet time at night and on the weekends.
+Perhaps you’ve had your fill of the busy nature of being a city dweller and just want more quiet time at night and on the weekends.
 Regardless of your reason for leaving the city, there are a few things you should consider when you are moving to the NYC suburbs.

 Luckily, you have a lot of great choices when moving to the suburbs of NYC.
 Whether it’s Westchester County, Long Island, New Jersey, or Connecticut, you will be within commuting distance if you are planning to continue working in NYC and commute via train.
 You will want to keep in mind the proximity of the town to NYC in order to understand how long your train ride will be.
 Whether you'll be taking the Metro North, Long Island Rail Road, or NJ Transit, how close your home is to the train station will be an important factor to consider.